 Turbulent gas flows often harbour particles of different sizes, for example dust grains or water droplets.
 Larger particles can have significant inertia and decouple from the flow.
 This can lead to local enhancements of their density, which is generally described as clustering.
 This can be important for the coalescence of particles to larger ones.
 This process eventually leads to the formation of planetesimals in planetary accretion discs (Weidenschilling 1980) or to raindrops in clouds (Shaw 2003; Grabowski & Wang 2013).
-Another situation where particle clustering is important is when reactive particles are "competing" for the same reactant gas.
-The concentration of reactant gas may then be significantly lower within a particle cluster than outside, which yields an overall lower reaction rate (Krüger et al. 2017; Haugen et al. 2018; Karchniwy et al. 2019).
+Another situation where particle clustering is important is when reactive particles are 'competing' for the same reactant gas.
+The concentration of reactant gas may then be significantly lower within a particle cluster than outside, which yields an overall lower reaction rate (Krüger, Haugen & Lovas 2017; Haugen et al. 2018; Karchniwy, Klimanek & Haugen 2019).
+For this situation, which is our main interest, it is large-scale clustering that is most important.
+The reason for this is that small particle clusters, of the order of the Kolmogorov scale, have a diffusive time scale that is shorter than the reactive time scale by which particles are consuming the reactant.
+For larger clusters, however, the particles will consume the reactant within the cluster faster than diffusion can transport fresh reactant to the cluster.

 In clouds, and in most industrial applications, the compressibility of air is rather weak, because the turbulent flow speeds are strongly subsonic.
 This tends to be quite different in astrophysical flows such as those in accretion discs around young stars and the interstellar medium, which is continuously being fed with dust from the outflows of stars near the end of their lives.
 The driving of turbulence is fundamentally different in the meteorological and astrophysical contexts.
 Cloud turbulence is driven by convection, which is an intrinsically vortical flow.
 There is a large variety of turbulent industrial flows, but for the vast majority, the turbulence is typically driven by some sort of shear, which yields vortical flows.
+The interaction between inertial particles and shocklets in such compressible turbulent flows has been studied by Yang et al. (2014), who found particle clustering near shocklets.
+Zhang et al. (2016) also found clustering near shocklets, but also noted clustering in regions of low vorticity for small Mach numbers due to the centrifuge effect.
 Turbulent flows with purely compressive driving are sometimes also referred to as acoustic (irrotational) turbulence or wave turbulence.
-Turbulence in the interstellar medium is driven predominately by supernova explosions, which are intrinsically compressive flows (see, e.g., Korpi et al. 1999; Mac Low & Klessen 2004; de Avillez & Breitschwerdt 2005; Federrath et al. 2011; Gent et al. 2013a,b, 2020; Evirgen et al. 2019).
-At larger flow speeds, however, vorticity can always be produced by baroclinicity and shocks (Federrath et al. 2011; Del Sordo & Brandenburg 2011; Porter et al. 2015).
+Turbulence in the interstellar medium is driven predominately by supernova explosions, which are intrinsically compressive flows (see, e.g. Korpi et al. 1999; Mac Low & Klessen 2004a; de Avillez & Breitschwerdt 2005; Federrath et al. 2011; Gent et al. 2013a,b, 2020; Evirgen et al. 2019).
+At larger flow speeds, however, vorticity can always be produced by baroclinicity and shocks (Federrath et al. 2011; Del Sordo & Brandenburg 2011; Porter, Jones & Ryu 2015).